What Is an Implementation Strategy?

 What Is the Strategic Implementation Process?

-The strategic implementation process is the concrete steps that you take to turn your strategic plan into the actions that help you accomplish your goals and objectives.
-By nature, there is no single, “correct” implementation process for any project or initiative; rather, the actual implementation steps you take will depend on the specific undertaking.
-Implementation tactics also vary based on the specific organization and goals.
+The strategic implementation process refers to the concrete steps that you take to turn your strategic plan into action.
+The implementation tactics you use and steps you take will depend on the specific undertaking, organization, and goals.

 A strategic implementation plan (SIP) is the document that you use to define your implementation strategy.
 Typically, it outlines the resources, assumptions, short- and long-term outcomes, roles and responsibilities, and budget.
 (Later on, we’ll show you how to create one.)
 An SIP is often integrated with an execution plan, but the two are distinct.